 Aaron Williams is a reporter who specializes in data analysis and visualization for The Washington Post.
 Before joining The Post, he covered housing, campaign finance, police and local politics for the San Francisco Chronicle and the Center for Investigative Reporting. @aboutaaron

-Elaine is a Switcher-Director for CBC News where she uses code to automate TV broadcasts.
-Previously, she was a Pipeline TD for an animation studio in Toronto where she wrote Python scripts to build in-house tools.
-At one point, she was a Multimedia Producer for cbcnews.ca where she built interactive content for cbcnews.ca She can be reached at @elthenerd
+Elaine is a Switcher-Director at the Canadian Broadcasting Corporation where she uses code to automate TV broadcasts.
+Previously, she was a Technical Director for an animation studio in Toronto where she wrote Python scripts to build in-house tools and she was a Multimedia Producer where she built interactive content for cbcnews.ca.
+When not coding, she organizes PyCon Canada, csvconf and PyLadies Toronto.
+She can be reached at @elthenerd

 No tipsheets have yet been uploaded for this event.